luxtorpeda-dev/luxtorpeda/README.md

 * Thanks to help with testing from LiamD at GamingOnLinux, luxtorpeda works with the Steam Deck!
 See more information at https://www.gamingonlinux.com/2022/03/steam-deck-using-luxtorpeda-for-morrowind-warzone-2100-and-x-com/
 * Gamepad support relies on the steam input settings.
 If steam input for the game is set as a gamepad, then will show controller icons and work as a controller.
 Otherwise, can use the touchscreen as a mouse.
+* Setting a game to use luxtorpeda can be done in desktop or gaming mode, using the compatibility options.

 ## Supported titles